-We live in a swamp surrounded by water, and there is an underground river that stretches from Georgia all the way to the Everglades and it is wider than the Florida peninsula itself spreading out into the gulf of America and the Atlantic Ocean and then on top it all of, it rains 48 inches a year and the best the government leaders can come up with is “water restrictions”?
+We live in a swamp surrounded by water and there is an underground river that stretches from Georgia all the way to the Everglades and it is wider than the Florida peninsula itself stretching out into the gulf of America and the Atlantic Ocean and then on top it all of, it rains 48 inches a year and the best of the government leaders can come up with is “water restrictions”?

 San Diego, CA, is so successful at desalinization they're selling water to surrounding communities.
 Florida has water restrictions.